huskymail/sks-api/README.md

 TODO
 ----

-- Return the subattribute of 'data' with information about signers.
+- Return the subattribute of `data` with information about signers.